EricvanLessen/python-practice/blog_analytics/README.md

 - The code scrapes webdata from a blog and extracts particular information.
 - Analytics functions then create an analytical sumamry of those information.
 - A sketch, html, css and vanilla javascript provides a simple and clear design.
-- The barebone webdeveloper flask server takes the analytics knowledge from the json files and fills the vizualisation.
+- The barebone flask server takes the analytics knowledge from the json files and fills the vizualisation.

 # Blogging Analytics Dashboard